AriusX7/tvm-assistant-red-cog/README.md

 #### `-votecount [channel]`

-The bot counts votes!
+Counts votes!
 The bot can automatically detect voting channels.
 However, it may not be able to detect the correct channel in some cases.
 Please specify the vote channel in such cases!
 Alias: `-vc [channel]`

 #### `-timesince`

-Tell time elapsed since day/night channel was opened.
+Tells time elapsed since day/night channel was opened.
 The bot can automatically detect if it's day or night.

 #### `-nightaction <action>`